WWDC 20

 This affects all apps using photo library, even apps that are already live

-Selected photo set can be changed in the Settings
+The selected photo set can be changed in the Settings later

-If an app hasn’t made any changes to support this new mode yet, you will be asked if you want to change selection every time the app accesses the photo library after a restart
+If an app hasn’t made any changes to support this new mode yet, the user will be asked if they want to change selection every time the app accesses the photo library after a restart

 Other ways to access the library